eslint-community/eslint-plugin-security/docs/rules/detect-non-literal-fs-filename.md

-# Detects variable in filename argument of "fs" calls, which might allow an attacker to access anything on your system (`security/detect-non-literal-fs-filename`)
+# Detects variables in filename arguments of `fs` calls, which might allow an attacker to access anything on your system (`security/detect-non-literal-fs-filename`)

 ⚠️ This rule _warns_ in the ✅ `recommended` config.